 Today's Feast, The Baptism of Our Lord, heralds the end of the Christmas Season and the beginning of Ordinary Time.
 It marks the transition from Jesus' hidden life to that of His public ministry.
 This feast also marks the third time Jesus' divinity has become apparent.
-The first time was when the Angels announced his birth to the shepherds, the second time was when His birth was revealed to the Magi by a star.
+The first being when the Angels announced his birth to the shepherds, the second being when His birth was revealed to the Magi by a star.
 With this in mind, let us too witness this revelation as we enter the scene at the Jordan.

 - Who are you in the passage?
-One of John's disciples?
-Perhaps you are John himself?
-Perhaps someone who has come to be baptised?
-Perhaps you are an inanimate object like the water that people are being baptised in. - Why have you come to the Jordan?
+John the Baptist?
+One of the crowd?
+Perhaps someone or something not mentioned in the passage. - Why have you come to the Jordan?
+Have you come because you have a feeling of expectancy?
+Do you think that John might be the Christ?
 Have you come alone?
 Come with a friend?
-Have you heard about John the Baptist and wanted
+Have you heard about John the Baptist and wanted to hear him preach?
+Do

-- to hear him preach?
-Do you feel the need for cleansing?
+- you feel the need for cleansing?
 Do you want to be forgiven of your sins and be converted? - What is the scene around you like?
 Are there lots of people listening to John?
 Is there an orderly queue waiting to be baptised?
-Is there anything unusual about today that makes John say 'Someone is following me, someone who is more powerful than I am, and I am not fit to kneel down and undo the strap of his sandals'?
-That John feels no less than a slave compared to the person who is following him?
+Is there anything unusual about today that makes John explain 'I baptise you with water, but someone is coming, someone who is more powerful than I am, and I am not fit to undo the strap of his sandals; he will baptise you with the Holy Spirit and fire'.
 Do you look around to see if there is anyone who fits that description?
 Does John give you that feeling of expectancy? - Are you watching John baptising people?
 Are you nervous?
 Do you expect to feel different when you emerge from the cleansing waters?
-Do you expect to feel new life as God's beloved child? - You notice John in conversion with someone in the water.
-Do you wonder what they are saying to one another?
-Do you watch more closely? - How do you feel when you see the "heavens being torn apart" when this man emerges from the water?
-Afraid?
-Dumb-struck?
-Do you want to run?
-Are you rooted to the spot? - What about the dove?
-Do you see this as a connection between the waters and the work of God? - Do you hear the voice coming from heaven saying, 'You are my Son, the Beloved; my favour rests on you?"
+Do you expect to feel new life as God's beloved child?
+Do you wonder if this is how you feel being baptised by water, how it will be to be baptised by the Spirit and fire?
+Do you think it will involved being a more active member of the community? - You notice Jesus coming forward to be baptised?
+Is there anything, different or unusual?
+Do you notice Jesus at prayer?
+Do you see the Spirit descend on Him like a dove?
+Do you realise that Jesus has found a new Spirit, a new energy in himself after his prayer?
+Do you too find a new energy after your prayer to God?
+Have you ever felt the Spirit of God bring new life in you? - Do you hear the voice come from heaven saying 'You are my Son, the Beloved; my favour rests on you'?
 Do you realise that you have witnessed something heaven-sent?
 That you have witnessed the divinity of Jesus?
 That you have witnessed the Trinity in action?
-That through Jesus, God has opened a new way of communicating with us? - Is there anything you want to ask Jesus?
-Perhaps why he, the Son of God needed to to be baptised by John, a baptism of repentance?
-Since Jesus has nothing to repent, did you think this was strange?
-What do you think Jesus would tell you? - Do you realise that Jesus' baptism was the way in which the Father introduced His Son and His Son's mission to the world?
+That through Jesus, God has opened a new way of communicating with us?
+What is your reaction to what you have witnessed? - Do you now realise what being baptised with the Spirit and fire means?
+That it means being baptised with the love God lavishes upon us?
+That he looks on us as his beloved children?
+Do you believe you are a son or daughter of God?
+If not what are the things that are stopping you from doing so? - Do you realise that Jesus' baptism was the way in which the Father introduced His Son and His Son's mission to the world?
 That on that day, Jesus' divinity was made manifest?